Quadrilaterals inscribed in convex curves: Singular curves

-On the other hand, the corollary can be tight for arbitrary large $n$: Isosceles trapezoids have (after possibly relabeling the vertices) angles $\mu = 0$ and $0\leq \lambda < \pi$, and all such values for $\lambda$ are possible.
+On the other hand, Theorem~\ref{thmQuantitativeThmMainExtension} can be tight for arbitrary large $n$: Isosceles trapezoids have (after possibly relabeling the vertices) angles $\mu = 0$ and $0\leq \lambda < \pi$, and all such values for $\lambda$ are possible.
 Now, a regular $n$-gon has $n$ inner angles of size $\alpha_{(n)} = \pi - 2\pi/n$.
-For an isosceles trapezoid $Q$ with $\lambda > \alpha_{(n)}$, there are exactly $n$ ways to inscribe it in the regular $n$-gon, which matches the lower bound given in Corollary~\ref{corQuantitativeThmMainExtension}.
+For an isosceles trapezoid $Q$ with $\lambda > \alpha_{(n)}$, there are exactly $n$ ways to inscribe it in the regular $n$-gon, which matches the lower bound given in Theorem~\ref{thmQuantitativeThmMainExtension}.